Found 36 movies, 15 TV shows, and 0 people

 A man whose brain becomes magnetized unintentionally destroys every tape in his friend's video store.
 In order to satisfy the store's most loyal renter, an aging woman with signs of dementia, the two men set out to remake the lost films.

-A couple of abalone divers has to confront brutal investors setting foot in their coastline.
+A married couple of abalone divers must confront ruthless investors taking over their coastline.

 A rat causes a chemical leak at a Papua New Guinea research facility, leading a group of eco-terrorists to demand the closure of all facilities.
 When a team of Interpol commandos are enlisted to eliminate the terrorists, they find themselves embroiled in a zombie outbreak.